 Cora enforces the organization slug on every state upload, lock, and download request.
 If you see an organization mismatch error, confirm the backend block and token were created for the same slug.

-After a successful command, open /my and filter by the workspace you configured.
+After a successful command, open /home and filter by the workspace you configured.
 New uploads appear within a few seconds.
 You can also inspect the raw state version metadata at /api/v2/workspaces/<workspaceId>/current-state-version when authenticated.

-Remote runs are not supported yet.
-Cora focuses on state storage and visualization.
-Continue executing plans locally or in CI, then push state to Cora for graphing.
+Not yet.
+Cora currently focuses on state storage and visualization.
+You should continue running plans locally or in your CI/CD pipeline.

 Do I need to reissue tokens when switching organizations?